- SPRINGTAIL BIOLOGY

 Springtails become a problem in and around the home when they begin to appear inside, around pools or in garages.
 The first time or two they emerge no one may notice.
 Once they establish themselves, however, their numbers will be so large that they will be very evident when they come out.
 Expect to see tens of thousands of them as they cover the kitchen floor, sinks, tubs, basements, pool areas and patios.
 It’s important to understand that this behavior is just a symptom of the real problem.
 In other words, what you are seeing is not where the problem resides but rather a migration of them from an overly populated area in search of somewhere new that they can infest.

 First, understand that springtails migrate when populations in main nest sights get over congested and dense.
-And these nests sights always start in the ground.
-It can be pretty much any place but commonly locations are under mulch, around down spouts, under slabs, wood piles, weed shields (plastic tarps placed on the ground to stop weeds from growing), around sprinkler heads, septic tanks, drain ditches, flower beds, ponds, streams, rivers and pretty much any where it’s moist.
+And the original nests sights always start in the ground.
+It can be pretty much any place but commonly locations are under mulch, around down spouts, under patio slabs, wood piles, weed shields (plastic tarps placed on the ground to stop weeds from growing), around sprinkler heads, septic tanks, drain ditches, flower beds, ponds, streams, rivers and pretty much any where it’s moist.

 Second, because most any yard will have several nest sites, it’s important to look at the whole yard as one giant nest.
 Using this approach, you’ll assuredly get them whereas trying to spot treat is likely to fail.
-This means if you treat as much of the yard as possible paying extra attention to the areas which tend to be moist and shady, you’ll likely be addressing main nest locations.
-And this is the key to solving spring tails problems.
-Why?

 SPRINGTAILS NEED MOISTURE *